Omni-guides/Wabbajack-Modlist-Linux/README.md

 Steam Deck users can follow the Modlist-specific guides linked, to get step-by-step instructions to get you up and running for your chosen Modlist.

-For general Linux systems (i.e. not the Steam Deck), you can follow either the modlist-specific guides listed under the "PC Only" section, or follow the steps in the [General Linux](https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/General-Linux-Guide-(AVO)) guide.
-This guide uses AVO 8 as an example list, but you can replace it with your Modlist of choice, the steps should be largely the same.
+For general Linux systems (i.e. not the Steam Deck), you can follow either the modlist-specific guides listed under the "PC Only" section, or follow the steps in the [General Linux](https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/General-Linux-Guide-(Anvil)) guide.
+This guide uses Anvil as an example list, but you can replace it with your Modlist of choice, the steps should be largely the same.
 If you have some issues, you could check the Modlist specific guide in case there are additional steps specific to that Modlist.

 Finally, if you're a Modlist developer and you want me to test your Modlist, let me know!
 Happy gaming!